Jacobi-Zariski Exact Sequence for Hochschild Homology and Cyclic (Co)Homology: Jacobi-Zariski Sequence for Hochschild Homology and Cyclic (Co)Homology

 Now, $\gamma_*$ exists because the (bounded below) derived category of $\Bbbk$-modules is a triangulated category.
 We also have that the middle square is homotopy cartesian~\cite[Lem.1.4.3]{Neeman:TriangulatedCategories}.
-Moreover, we have a distinguished triangle of the form since $\CH_*(\C{A}|\C{B})$ is the homotopy cofiber of the morphism $\CH_*(\C{B}/\C{I})\to \CH_*(\C{A})$ induced by the inclusion $im(\varphi)\subseteq \C{A}$ because of Theorem~\ref{Theorem:JZW}.
+Thus we get a distinguished triangle of the form This follows from Theorem~\ref{Theorem:JZW} since $\CH_{*\geq 1}(\C{A}|\C{B})$ is the homotopy cofiber of the morphism $\CH_{*\geq 1}(\C{B}/\C{I})\to \CH_{*\geq 1}(\C{A})$ induced by the inclusion $im(\varphi)\subseteq \C{A}$.
 This finishes the proof. \end{proof}

 One can easily see that Theorem~\ref{AllInOne} gives us the Jacobi-Zariski sequence when $\varphi$ is monomorphism with an r-flat image and the Wodzicki excision sequence when $\varphi$ is an epimorphism with an H-unital kernel, for Hochschild homology and cyclic (co)homology.